 You might be looking for ways to honor the deceased person and consciously integrate them into the story of your life.
 A personal ritual can be helpful, no matter how much time has passed since your loss.

-You are at a turning point in your life that is not necessarily related to physical death.
+You are at a turning point in your life that is not related to physical death.

 Every change contains elements of saying goodbye to something that has passed and welcoming something new.
 I mostly focus on funeral and farewell ceremonies, however, occasionally I also design and facilitate rituals related to other life events, such as the birth of a child, important birthdays, endings of relationships, transition to retirement, change of work or moving to a new place.